"Cadets have become the biggest youth movement in Canada."

 The 2893 Seaforth Highlanders of Canada Army Cadet Corps has been serving the Tri-City area for over 40 years.
 We provide youth ages 12 to 18 with a great place to meet new friends, have fun and learn new skills!
 We meet on Monday and Thursday evenings from 6:30 pm to 9 pm.
 Our award-winning Pipes & Drums band practices on Tuesday evenings.

 2893 Port Coquitlam - Ph 604-812-2893, Br. #133 Royal Canadian Legion (Cadet Hall), 2675 Shaughnessy Street, Port Coquitlam, V3C 3G1

-72nd Seaforth Highlanders of Canada Cadet Corps is the oldest and longest standing cadet unit in British Columbia; starting back in the early 1970’s.
-It was honorably named after the first Seaforth Highlanders of Canada Regiment, established in April 1912.
-Our corps is known for our history, comradery, training, pride and most importantly having fun.
+72nd Seaforth Highlanders of Canada Cadet Corps is the oldest and longest standing cadet unit in British Columbia after being officially formed on January 8, 1913.
+It was honorably named after the Seaforth Highlanders of Canada Regiment, established in April 1912.
+Our corps is known for our history, camaraderie, training, pride and most importantly, having fun.

 Where: Seaforth Armouries – 1650 Burrard St., Vancouver BC